kanuku/kanuku.github.io/index.md

 {% include JB/setup %}

- I started this blog on the 10 of August 2014.
+This blog was started on the 10 of August 2014.

- In this blog I hope to share some aspects and practices I have experience during my career as a Developer.
+In this blog some aspects and best practices on software development will be shared with you.

- This are for me the most interesting topics I would like to wirte about on this blog:
+The most interesting topics will be go about:
-  Programming articles in Java or Scala.
+  * Programming articles in Java or Scala.
-  Developing tips
+  * Developing tips
-  Tools and tips that helped me get the best out of a Mac OS/X system.
+  * Tools/Tips to help you the best out of a Mac OS/X system.

-Welcome, in this blog I hope to share with you ddI just released my first block article.

 #### Previous blogs: